 Photos and videos are huge on other social networks, and LinkedIn is no different.
 Did you find an inspiring TED Talk or motivating image?
 Come across an interesting SlideShare presentation?
 Post it!
 That’s all share-worthy fodder for your LinkedIn network.

 Speaking of SlideShare, did you know that LinkedIn owns this service and has a pretty slick integration with presentations that are shared?
-Take a look at the two images below.
-The first shows what the video presentation looks like before clicking on it, and the second reflects how it plays natively in the news feed.
+Take advantage of making your own or sharing a featured slideshow.

 What This Accomplishes — This type of content is especially great for promoting yourself as an insightful person in your industry.
 Videos and presentations are also classified as industry-adjacent content, so keep that in mind when selecting what you share.